How to Prepare for a Trip to Tonga

 An absolute must in Tonga is a visit to Anahulu Cave on the island of Tongatapu.
 This impressive cave system contains numerous underground pools with crystal clear water, perfect for a refreshing swim.
 The stalagmites and stalactites form impressive limestone sculptures, creating a mysterious, almost magical atmosphere.
 Local guides offer informative tours and share stories about the spiritual significance of the place, further enriching the visit.
 The hike to the cave is quite picturesque, leading you through dense tropical vegetation and past traditional village scenes.

 Another highlight is the visit to the Hufangalupe Archway, also on the island of Tongatapu.
 This natural rock formation is also known as the "Pigeonhole" and is a resting place for native birds.
 The cliffs offer breathtaking views of the Pacific, and in the distance, you can admire the rugged coastline.
 Particularly spectacular are the moments when the waves break through the rocks and shoot into the air.
-Spend some time there to watch the sunset; the play of colors in the sky and the deep blue sea create an unforgettable backdrop, ideal for photographers and nature lovers.
+Spend some time there to watch the sunset; the play of colors in the sky and the deep blue sea create an unforgettable backdrop, ideal for photographers and Nature lovers.

 For those who want to delve deep into history, the Mu'a Royal Tombs are indispensable.
 Located near Lapaha, this archaeological site houses the burial places of Tongan kings.
 The impressive stone constructions, known as "langi," date back to pre-Christian times and are witnesses to the ancient royal sites and power centers.
 A visit to this historic site offers not only insights into ancient architecture but also into the fascinating stories and legends surrounding the Tongan rulers.
 The peaceful, almost meditative place provides a deep connection to the past and is a wonderful spot for contemplation and reflection.